Current office hours are from 10-4 on Monday thru Friday and 12-4 on Saturday.

 Per Alaska Statute, a Resale Certificate is required for properties for sale in our HOA.
 Click Here for More Information!

-We are excited to offer the option of utilizing your checking account, credit card, or debit card to pay dues, fines or other charges through a partnership with Zego (Powered by PayLease).
-Payments may be scheduled as a one-time event or as a recurring payment for the term of your ownership.
-You are responsible for the processing fee, currently 3.23% of the amount for credit card, $7.47 for debit card, or $4.25 for e-check.
+Payments through Zego may be scheduled as a one-time event or as a recurring payment for the term of your ownership.
+You are responsible for the processing fee, currently 3.23% of the amount + $4.25 and rounded up to the next $.95 for credit card, $7.47 for debit card, or $4.25 for e-check.

 Payment is still due on time to avoid late fees!